OSGConnect/tutorial-R-addlib/README.md

 For this tutorial, we are going to use the `lubridate` package.
 To install lubridate, enter this command:

-    > install.packages("lubridate", repos="http://cloud.r-project.org/", dependencies=TRUE)
+    > install.packages("cowsay", repos="http://cloud.r-project.org/")

 ## Turn Package Directory Into a tar.gz File

-Proceeding with the `lubridate` package, the next step is create a tarball of the package so we can send the tarball along with the job.
+Proceeding with the `cowsay` package, the next step is create a tarball of the package so we can send the tarball along with the job.

 Exit from the R prompt by typing: